jemongolfin98/dig5508-finalproject/readme.md

 - Up Arrow Key: Jump

 Power Ups:
-- There are many types of powerups represented by different colored Diamonds.
+- There are many types of powerups represented by different Purple or Pink Diamonds.
 These powerups may improve or hinder player movement.
 They could also affect enemy movement.

 Obstables:
 - There are many types of obstacles represented by different colored Squares & Rectangles.
 If the Player hits an obstacle, they may lose 1 life or even all of their lives.

-Enemies:
-- There are many forms of enemies, some stationary and some moving.
-1 life is lost if the Player hits and enemy.

 Coins:
 - Coins are represented by Gold Circles and are the key to winning the levels.